dl-de/dl-de.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We invite high-quality paper submissions on the following topics:
+      We invite high-quality paper submissions on the intersection of DEs and DL.
+Some examples (non-exhaustive list):
     </p>

 <p>